Rashotech/rule-validation-api/README.md

-  ii/ neq: Means the field value should not be equal to the condition value iii/ gt: Means the field value should be greater than the condition value iv/ gte: Means the field value should be greater than or equal to the condition value v/ contains: Means the field value should contain the condition value
+  ii/ neq: Means the field value should not be equal to the condition value iii/ gt: Means the field value should be greater than the condition value iv/ gte: Means the field value should be greater than or equal to the condition value v/ contains: Means the field value should contain the condition value.

 The API has a rule validation route (POST "/validate-rule") The route should accept JSON data containing a rule and data field to validate the rule against.
 Example: